MIDDLE HIGH SCHOOL POSTS

 Inside: teach and learn Spanish with music, through 30 authentic songs full of the subjunctive, conditional, and commands.
 Finally, a list of authentic Spanish songs for advanced classes!
 My lists for Spanish 1 and Spanish 2 are already popular, and this one should...read more

 Inside: What is language proficiency?
 What does it mean for my Spanish classroom?
 Last year I wrote a post explaining why I was throwing out my Spanish textbook.
 Of course, throwing it out was the easy part.
 But what to do next?
 I'm writing this series because I...read more

-Inside: My back-to-school lesson plans for the first two weeks of Spanish class.
-Every year, I forget just how exhausting those first few weeks are.
+Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans Every year, I forget just how exhausting those first few weeks are.
 My brain is spinning.
-I'm in overdrive, trying to make everyone feel welcome --but not smile until December, right?...read more
+I'm in overdrive, trying to make everyone feel welcome --but not smile until December, right? (just...read more

 Inside: Bell-ringers for Spanish class, with a free download for Para empezar choice boards.
 Bell-ringers are my nemesis.
 Many things could be termed as such– taking attendance, keeping track of late/missing work, maybe– but my para empezar history just might take the...read more